 The purpose of this policy is to address instances of unacceptable behaviour that causes harm or the fear of harm to any person within the centre.

-This practice operates a zero tolerance policy towards harassment and abuse of staff or patients, which includes (but not limited to) homophobia, biphobia, transphobia, racism, sexism, ageism, or harassment or abuse on basis of disability, marriage or civil partnership, pregnancy or maternity, religion or belief.
+This practice operates a zero tolerance policy towards harassment and abuse of staff, patients and visitors, which includes (but is not limited to) homophobia, biphobia, transphobia, racism, sexism, ageism, or harassment or abuse on basis of disability, marriage or civil partnership, pregnancy or maternity, religion or belief.

 The scope of this policy is therefore instances of violence or aggression (as defined) committed by any person, whether patient, visitor or any other person working within the centre against any patient, visitor, or other person working within the centre.

 Violence is the use of force against a person and has the same definition as “assault” in law (i.e. an attempt, offer or application of force against the person).
 This would cover any person unlawfully touching any other person forcefully, spitting at another person, raising fists or feet or verbally threatening to strike or otherwise apply force to any person